 - Uphold the law at work. - Never commit a crime away from work which could damage public confidence in you or the Trust, or which makes them unsuitable for the work they do.
-This includes, for example: - (a) submitting false or fraudulent claims to public bodies (for example, income support, housing or other benefit claims) - (b) breaching copyright on computer software or published documents - (c) sexual offences which will render them unfit to work with children or vulnerable adults - (d) crimes of dishonesty which render them unfit to hold a position of trust. - Write and tell the Headteacher / CEO (Chair of Governors if they are the Headteacher and Chair of the Trust Board if they are the CEO) immediately if you are questioned by the police, charged with, or convicted of, any crime whilst you are employed at the Trust (this includes outside of your working hours).
-The Headteacher/Chair of Governors / Chair of Trust Board will then need to consider whether this charge or conviction damages public confidence in the Trust or makes you unsuitable to carry out your duties.
+This includes, for example: - (a) submitting false or fraudulent claims to public bodies (for example, income support, housing or other benefit claims) - (b) breaching copyright on computer software or published documents - (c) sexual offences which will render them unfit to work with children or vulnerable adults - (d) crimes of dishonesty which render them unfit to hold a position of trust. - Write and tell the Executive Headteacher / Headteacher / CEO (Chair of the LAC if they are the Executive Headteacher / Headteacher and Chair of the

+Trust Board if they are the CEO) immediately if you are questioned by the police, charged with, or convicted of, any crime whilst you are employed at the Trust (this includes outside of your working hours).
+The Executive Headteacher / Headteacher / CEO and/or Chair of the LAC / Chair of Trust Board will then need to consider whether this charge or conviction damages public confidence in the Trust or makes you unsuitable to carry out your duties.